 The fan in my laptop computer speeds up and gets louder

-To help reduce noise from the system, most manufacturers today use variable speed fans, which means they can change their speed depending on how the computer's temperature.
-Typically, the fan speeds up when doing something intensive such as playing games.
-Each thing you do on your computer cause your processor, graphics card, and other devices in your computer to work, which causes heat.
+To help reduce noise from the system, most manufacturers today use variable speed fans, which means they can change their speed depending on the computer's temperature.
+In most cases, the fan speeds up when doing something intensive, such as playing games.
+Each thing you do on your computer causes your processor, graphics card, and other devices in your computer to work, which generates heat.
 If the fan is not taking out enough of the hot air or bringing in enough cool air, the fan speed needs to be increased to help prevent any damage.

 The reason you are more likely to encounter this situation with laptop computers is because of the size of the fans in them.
 Smaller fans do not move as much air as a bigger fan and must go faster when the computer is getting hot.

-Tip: With many laptop computers cooler air comes in through the bottom of the laptop and the hot air escapes from one of the sides.
-If you are working on a laptop from your lap, this can constrict the airflow causing the computer to heat up.
-Try working on a hard flat surface instead of your lap or use a cooler pad or another device to give the laptop room to breath.
+With many laptop computers, cooler air comes in through the bottom of the laptop and the hot air escapes from one of the sides.
+If you are working on a laptop from your lap, this can constrict the airflow, causing the computer to heat up.
+Try working on a hard, flat surface instead of your lap, or use a cooler pad or another device to give the laptop room to breath.